shanayamalik/cs290-sp26/progress.md

 ## Questions for GSI

-1. **Dataset size:** We collected 3169 clean transitions across 200 episodes (one episode = one merge).
-Is this sufficient for behavioral cloning, or would you recommend 500+ episodes?

-2. **Crash rate exclusion:** 26.5% of 200 episodes ended in collision within the first 4–8 steps due to initial vehicle placement by the simulator (not MPC behavior).
-Should we plan to exclude all crashed episodes from the BC training set?
-Yes right?
-Is it worth instead keeping the first N steps of crashed episodes (up to the crash) as additional training signal, or is clean-only the safer approach?
+1. **Crash episode training signal:** We're excluding crashed episodes from BC training (26.5% of episodes, all spawn collisions within 4–8 steps).
+Is it worth keeping steps *before* the crash as additional signal, or is clean-only the safer approach?

-3. **BC architecture:** The network outputs 2 numbers (acceleration, steering), both constrained to [−1, 1].
-Should we add a tanh activation on the output layer to enforce this range, or is clamping predictions at evaluation time sufficient?
-(Note: steering is always 0.0 in our MPC expert, so the network effectively only needs to learn acceleration.)

-4. **Phase 7 warm-starting:** For PPO fine-tuning, we plan to load BC weights as the policy initialization and freeze the encoder layers for the first few thousand steps.
-Does this match the approach you'd recommend, or should we let all layers train from the start?
+2. **PPO warm-starting strategy:** For RL fine-tuning, should we freeze the BC encoder layers for the first few thousand steps, or let all layers train from the start with a low learning rate (1e-4)?

+3. **Evaluation scope:** Our three planned scenarios (Human-AV, Human-Mixed, Multi-AV) vary who the *other* vehicles are, but the ego's task is identical in all three — longitudinal gap management on the highway.
+Would you prefer we keep the three-scenario comparison, or focus on one scenario and vary driver type combinations more extensively?